JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 tags:
   - "Personal"
   - "Productivity"
-description: "How and why I went on an eco-friendly cleaning journey"
+description: "The how and the why of my eco-friendly cleaning journey."
 ---

 I made some changes to the way I clean my flat a couple of months back: scaling back on the number of products I use, mixing my own cleaners from bulk-bought ingredients, and buying most of the rest from an enlightened manufacturer I want to support.
 My flat’s cleaner than before, I’ll save money over the long term and I’m being more eco friendly.